FutuneAI/ai-visibility-framework/diagnostic-guide.md

 ### State 3: Accurate but Passive Representation

 **Definition:** The AI system can describe the brand accurately when asked directly, but the brand does not surface proactively in category-level or recommendation queries.
-The model "knows" the brand exists but does not associate it strongly enough with specific use cases to surface it unprompted.
+The model "knows" the brand exists but does not consistently associate it with specific use cases in a way that leads to unprompted surfacing.

 This is the most common state for established brands that have not actively built AI visibility.
 It is also the state most often misdiagnosed as "good" — because the brand appears when searched directly, teams assume visibility is adequate.
 The problem is that most buyer queries don't name brands — they describe needs.